 For this reason, a silver label 64 is worth more when all of the date codes on the chips indicate a date of manufacture in 1982 or early 1983.
 And if you find a silver-label 64 with all 1982 chips except for the VIC-II, you know you have a machine that received a replacement chip.
 The most interesting silver labels have one or more ceramic-encased chips in them.
 Most 64s have the much more common black plastic chips.

-If you find a silver label Commodore 64 with a motherboard newer than Rev. C, you know someone swapped the entire board at one point.
+If you find a silver label Commodore 64 with a newer board revision than assy 326298 Rev. C, you know someone swapped the entire board at one point.
 Or someone swapped the labels.
 If you want to tell the difference, the serial number should also be rather low for it to be a legitimate silver-label.
 Commodore didn’t use all the numbers, so there can be some six-digit silver labels out there.
 But the serial number should be in the low six digits if it runs into that range.

 Later 64s added separated composite output (what we now call s-video), so a rainbow-badged 64 is a better machine to actually use.
 But there are several million of those machines floating around, which is why those early machines have mystique with collectors.

 I’ve heard that most of the swapped-out Rev.A boards had their socketed chips removed and were discarded.
 So the chances of finding a Rev.A board in a rainbow-badged 64 would seem low, but as soon as you say it can never happen, I’m sure someone will find one.

 The silver label Commodore 64 isn’t the best example of the machine to use.
 In the 1980s and 1990s, people considered them junk.
 That’s one of the things that makes them more difficult to find today.
 But its relative scarcity makes it very interesting to collect.
 A completely unmodified silver-label, especially in perfect working order, is a prize for a collector today.
 But when a 64 fan just wants to play some Jumpman, they’ll reach for a rainbow label instead.